NextCapital/copy-service/README.md

 - With the ReactEvaluator, `account.implement` with substitutions `{ implement: (copy, addMore) => copy + 'your NextCapital managed account' }` will resolve to `<span>You are going to implement your NextCapital managed account</span>`.

+## Internationalization (i18n)

+We reccomend two strategies for internationalization, each with their benefits and drawbacks:

+- static:
+  - The server knows the correct languages, and returns a copy file for that language that has the fallback hierarchy already applied to it locally.
+  - A plain `CopyService` would register this copy and be used as normal.
+  - This has the best performance, as copy for other languages never needs to be downloaded/included.
+However, you cannot switch languages at runtime.
+- dynamic:
+  - Use `IntlCopyService` instead of `CopyService`, provide the hierarchy and all language copy.
+  - This allows switching languages dynamically at runtime.
+  - However, it requires more bandwidth, as copy for other languages that the end user may never need is included.

+In either case, the copy service should support all use cases for internationalization.
+Whenever passing in substitutions that may need i18n support (eg: formatted dates), make sure those substitutions are also properly localized.

 ## Contributing to Copy Service